Are You a Persecutor, a Rescuer, or a Victim?

 – Victim: ‘You never lend me any money either.
 You want me to be unhappy’.
 The victim makes the Rescuer a Persecutor.

 The Persecutor seeks someone to blame and the Rescuer seeks someone to save.
+Each of the three roles is playing out its own dysfunctional pattern.

-Benefits of Being in the Triangle
+Benefits of Being in the Drama Triangle

 Most articles you read will not share the benefits of being in the drama triangle because being in the triangle is seen as bad.
 Yet, we have all have been part of the triangle more than we’d care to admit.
 So why have we?